SumoLogic/sumologic-solution-templates/software-delivery-performance-terraform/test/README.md

 #### Integration Tests

-[Terratest](https://terratest.gruntwork.io/) is being used for Integration testing of the Sumo Logic SDP Terraform scripts.
+[Terratest](https://terratest.gruntwork.io/) is being used for Integration testing of the Sumo Logic SDO Terraform scripts.

 Following objects are verified: